There are two types of criminal offences:

 - The judge must direct the jury on any legal points that arise.
 For example, they may explain the legal ingredients of the offence of murder so that the jury can arrive at a verdict that conforms to that legal rule.

 - As the case is a criminal one, the judge will also explain to the jury that it must be satisfied of your guilt beyond reasonable doubt.
 Beyond reasonable doubt means that if there are two reasons given in the case and both are possible explanations for what happened, taken together with the evidence presented, the jury should give you the benefit of the doubt.
-(If the case was a civil one, the judge would explain to the jury that it must be satisfied of its verdict on the balance of probabilities.)
+(If the case was a civil one before a jury, the judge would explain to the jury that it must be satisfied of its verdict on the balance of probabilities.)